Plenituz/anyfront/README.md

-# Anyfront: Deploy any front-end web application on any cloud platform with minimal configuration
+# Anyfront: Deploy any front-end web application on any cloud platform in 1 click

 **Anyfront orchestrates tools like terraform, docker and other CLIs to simplify deploying web applications on cloud platforms.**